trfore/ansible-role-omada-install/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

+# Pull Request

 ## Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 Fixes # (issue)